 As the photo tour leader, I bring a wealth of backcountry and photography experience to this tour.
-I've photographed Alaska's brown bears intensively for well over 10 years now, across much of the state, and have sound experience with bears and bear behavior.
+I've photographed Alaska's brown bears intensively for well over 10 years now, across much of the state, and have solid experience with bears and bear behavior.

 I've also been guiding both backcountry and front country trips for over 10 years, so I'm familiar and comfortable in my role as a leader and a guide.
 I'm also a certified Wilderness First Responder, and experienced at dealing with backcountry situations.
 With any remote travel, having experienced and trained medical help around is critical.

 Being a professional musician, I have also spent nearly 20 years working with people, and also teaching.
 Although this isn't an instructional photo "workshop", I'm an experienced instructor and offer my experience and knowledge to help you improve your own shooting as we go.
-If you have any questions, I'm glad to help
+If you have any questions, I'm glad to help.

 You'll want to bring your enthusiasm, your love of wilderness, adventure and good times, and a sense of wonder.
 Your camera gear, and clothing for a week.
 Good raingear and warm clothing is essential in Alaska at any time of year.
 You'll want to be in decent shape for short day hikes and jaunts along the beach with your camera gear on your back.